krgross/bma590-course-notes/docs/index.md

 ## $message
 ## NULL
 ```
 Why did this code produce warnings?
 Should we care?
+See section \@ref(transformable-constraints) below.

 Let's extract the MLEs and add a fitted to our data plot.